 Students that wish to complete an Electrical Engineering Minor should enroll in EECS 215 (4) – Introduction to Electronic Circuits, which will count in place of EECS 314 and follow the same grading rules.
 Students who are interested in the Electrical Engineering Minor should contact the EE Department for more information.

 As part of the ME BSE degree, 119 required credits come from the CoE Core, Intellectual Breadth, and ME Program Specific categories.
 General Elective credits are the remaining credits needed to reach the minimum 128 total credits toward program required for graduation, which usually amounts to 9 to 12 credits of GEs.
 A grade of at least a “D” must be obtained, and can be taken Pass/Fail.

 For transfer students, students that received credit by exam, or students that transferred one or more courses from another institution, your total number of credits from the other categories may not equal 119 credits.
 As a result, you may have to enroll in more or less than 9 general elective credits, depending on how many credits are needed to reach the 128 credits required for graduation.

-For the description of what courses count as General Electives, please visit the CoE Bulletin, and scroll to the bottom of the Core Requirements section.
+For the description of what courses count as General Electives, please visit the CoE Bulletin.

 For more information, see the Requirement for a Bachelor’s Degree in the CoE Bulletin.